 The texture (.tex) state space is global memory accessed via the texture instruction.
 It is shared by all threads in a context.
+Texture memory is read-only and cached, so accesses to texture memory are not coherent with global memory stores to the texture image.

-The GPU hardware has a fixed number of texture bindings that can be accessed within a single program (typically 128).
+The GPU hardware has a fixed number of texture bindings that can be accessed within a single kernel (typically 128).
 The .tex directive will bind the named texture memory variable to a hardware texture identifier, where texture identifiers are allocated sequentially beginning with zero.
 Multiple names may be bound to the same physical texture identifier.
 An error is generated if the maximum number of physical resources is exceeded.
 The texture name must be of type .u32 or .u64.

-Physical texture resources are allocated on a per-module granularity, and .tex variables are required to be defined in the global scope.
+Physical texture resources are allocated on a per-kernel granularity, and .tex variables are required to be defined in the global scope.